aaroncawte/bbncreative-django/docs/setup/virtualenv.md

 Virtual Environments are stored in `C:\Users\Aaron\Envs` on Windows.
 This means dependencies are stored in these folders (so they can get pretty big), as well as management files such as the `activate.bat` script.

 - Type `workon bbn-env` to enter the `bbn-env` virtual environment from anywhere
+- Use `pip freeze > requirements.txt` to update requirements file
-- Use `pip install` from within the virtual environment to manage dependencies
+- Use `pip install requirements.txt` to install requirements

 *If you run software without activating the virtual environment, it will fall back to global installations (and subsequently break, probably).*